 As the 50th anniversary of the Apollo 11 mission draws nearer, Science Museum curator John Liffen reminisces about watching the launch from the museum.

-John Liffen is Curator of Communications and Electricity Supply at the Science Museum, London, a post to which he was appointed in 2004.
-He has worked on a number of exhibitions, including ‘Making the Modern World’ (2000), ‘Dan Dare and the Birth of High-Tech Britain’ (2008) and most recently ‘Information Age’ (2014), the major new communications gallery.
+John Liffen is Curator Emeritus at the Science Museum.
+He was previously Curator of Communications and has worked on a number of exhibitions, including ‘Making the Modern World’ (2000), ‘Dan Dare and the Birth of High-Tech Britain’ (2008) and most recently ‘Information Age’ (2014), the major new communications gallery.
 He has lectured and published many papers and articles on telecommunications history and on early railways.
 He also contributed a chapter in Science for the Nation, the Science Museum’s centenary history (2010).
-He has written ScM blogposts on spark wireless telegraphy and Cooke and Wheatstone’s five-needle telegraph.

 John Liffen, Curator of Communications, blogs about an important discovery to be displayed for the first time in our new Information Age gallery opening 25 October 2014.

 Curator of Communications John Liffen blogs on recreating early wireless telegraphy ahead of the 2014 opening of Information Age, a new gallery exploring communication technologies.